deutschebank/fluxnova-docs-manual/content/reference/bpmn20/tasks/business-rule-task.md

 {{< bpmn-symbol type="business-rule-task" >}}

-# Using Flowave DMN Engine
+# Using Fluxnova DMN Engine

-You can use the Flowave DMN engine integration to evaluate a DMN decision.
+You can use the Fluxnova DMN engine integration to evaluate a DMN decision.
 You have to specify the decision key to evaluate as the `camunda:decisionRef` attribute.
 Additionally, the `camunda:decisionRefBinding` specifies which version of the decision should be evaluated.
 Valid values are: